skyscrapers/documentation/runbook.md

 - *Description*: `Loki is discarding ingested samples for reason {{ $labels.reason }}`
 - *Severity*: `critical`
 - *Action*: This metric records when an entry was rejected, with a `reason` tag saying why.
-The reason why the request is dropped is usually due to `rate-limiting` and it is up to the client (Promtail or Fluent Bit) to retry.
+The reason why the request is dropped is usually due to `rate-limiting` and it is up to the client (Fluent Bit) to retry.
 This alert is considered critical, because it means logs are lost if the client gives up.
 In this case you can increase the cluster definition values `spec.grafana_loki.ingestion_rate_mb` and/or `spec.grafana_loki.ingestion_burst_size_mb`, eg. try doubling their size.

 ## MongoDB alerts